RhushabhRR/RhushabhRR.github.io/README.md

 - Enums and Structs
 - File IO operations

-According to the demand, concepts of C++ can also be included.
+Based on the demand, concepts of C++ can also be included.

 ### Outcome
 Unlike most of the certification courses, the current idea is to make students self-reliant.
 Focus will be more on forming a solid fundamentals which clears off the doubts among students enabling them to apply their skills.
-After making most out of the course, the possible outcomes are :
+After making most out of the course, the possible outcomes are
 - Good foundation of programming (C or C++)
 - Self-reliant in learning
 - Start applying their knowledge